postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo.md

 * **You can only connect one Postman API to one remote repo.** Multiple APIs require multiple repos.
 Multiple versions of an API can link to the same repo/branch combination, as long as development only happens on one branch.
 If you link a repo or branch to a new version, then all previous integrations on that branch become locked.
 For inactive integrations, no pulls, pushes, or new tag-links can happen, but the linked tags will remain.

 * **For Azure DevOps connections, make sure to enable third-party application access for your organization.** If you don't enable third-party access, Postman won't be able to connect to your repo.
-Go to your [organization settings](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/change-application-access-policies?view=azure-devops), select **Policies**, and turn on the toggle next to **Third-party application access via OAuth**.
+In Azure DevOps, go to your [organization settings](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/change-application-access-policies?view=azure-devops), select **Policies**, and turn on the toggle next to **Third-party application access via OAuth**.

 * **For GitHub connections, there's a limit of ten auth tokens per user per application imposed by GitHub.** If you create more than ten connections with the same user, the additional tokens will be revoked in the order that they were created.
 Teams can use other Postman accounts to create more than ten integrations.